Karlstad, Minnesota

 U.S. Route 59 and Minnesota State Highway 11 are two of the main arterial routes in the city.
 The city's slogan is "The Moose Capital of the North".

 History

 A post office called Karlstad has been in operation since 1905.
 The city was named after Karlstad, Sweden.

 Enterprise

 Karlstad's largest employers are Wikstrom Telephone Company (Wiktel) and Mattracks.
 Wiktel provides internet and phone services for much of northwestern Minnesota, including the regional telephone directory.
 The company has a long history in Karlstad, dating to the early 1900s.
 It was founded by the Wikstrom family.
 Mattracks manufactures and markets track conversion systems.
-Other businesses include Hardware Hank, Germundson's Home Furnishings, Tony's Supermarket, Kim's Shear Design & Tanning, Nordisk Hemslojd, a Scandinavian gifts shop, a few restaurants and bars, and insurance and accounting services.
-In addition, the local community is primarily a farming one.
+Mattracks Innovation Center is housed in the location of the former Germundson's Home Furnishings.
+Other businesses include stores, restaurants, bars, and insurance and accounting services.
+The local economy is primarily agricultural.

 From 1951 through 1995, the town had its own hospital.

 Events

 Karlstad holds an annual Kick'n Up Kountry Music Festival and Moosefest.